The spectrality of Cantor-Moran measure and Fuglede's Conjecture: Abstract

 \section{Abstract}

 Let $\{(p_n, \mathcal{D}_n, L_n)\}$ be a sequence of Hadamard triples on $\mathbb{R}$.
 Suppose that the associated Cantor-Moran measure

 where $\sup_n\{|p_n^{-1}d|:d\in \mathcal{D}_n\}<\infty$ and $\sup\#\mathcal{D}_n<\infty$.
 It has been observed that the spectrality of $\mu_{\{p_n,D_n\}}$ is determined by equi-positivity.
 A significant problem is what kind of Moran measures can satisfy this property.
 In this paper, we introduce the conception of \textit{Double Points Condition Set} (\textit{DPCS}) to characterize the equi-positivity equivalently.
-As applications of our characterization, we show that all singular continuous Cantor-Moran measures are spectral.
+As applications of our characterization, we show that all singularly continuous Cantor-Moran measures are spectral.
+For the absolutely continuous case, we study Fuglede's Conjecture on Cantor-Moran set.
+We show that the equi-positivity of $\mu_{\{p_n,D_n\}}$ implies the tiling of its support, and the reverse direction holds under certain conditions.